-© 2010-2022 by Fine Arts of the Southwest, Inc. All rights reserved.
+© 2010-2025 by Fine Arts of the Southwest, Inc. All rights reserved.

 Unauthorized reproduction or use is strictly prohibited by law.

-An extremely elegant old-school Navajo ingot-silver
+An extremely elegant old-school Navajo ingot-silver and Arizona Rainbow petrified wood bracelet, c.1920’s

 This one is a real old-style beauty.
 The anonymous Navajo silversmith who made this piece really knew his business.

 He was very likely a long-experienced older man steeped in the turn of the century traditions of classic Navajo silversmithing.
 This is the kind of piece that in some ways looks so simple and refined that upon first glance one doesn’t necessarily see how great it is, but then comes the instant double take and the “WOW, That’s really great” when the realization actually hits you.
+The understated elegance and restrained beauty of this piece eschews bells and whistles

-The bracelet measures 1 1/2” in width at its widest point and tapers down to just under 1/2” in width at the terminal ends.
+The bracelet measures 1 1/2” in width at its widest center point and tapers down to just under 1/2” in width at the terminal ends.
 The inner circumference end-to-end is 5 3/4” and the gap between the terminals is 11/4” for a total interior circumference of 7”.
-It has a very nice and satisfying weight of 76 grams or 2 5/8 ounces and a delightful smooth feel on the wrist.
-The bracelet is in excellent original condition overall with some age-appropriate nicks and wear and a beautiful, just-right surface patina and a wonderful, bright "whitish" color to the silver which almost appears to glow.
+The bracelet has a very nice and satisfying weight of 76 grams or 2 5/8 ounces and a delightful smooth feel on the wrist.
+The bracelet is in excellent original condition overall with some age-appropriate nicks and wear and a beautiful, just-right surface patina and a wonderful, bright "whitish" color to the ingot silver which almost appears to glow.
 There is some very slight, barely noticeable abrasion to a small area of the stone.

 We’ll keep this discussion fairly brief and just let this piece speak mainly for itself.
 What we will add as a final thought